syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

         def test(self):
             return self.render('admin/test.html')

-So, how does it help structuring administrative interface?
+So, how does it help in structuring administrative interface?
 With such building blocks, you're implementing reusable functional pieces that are highly customizable.

 For example, Flask-SuperAdmin provides ready-to-use SQLAlchemy, Mongoengine and Django model interface.
-For SQLAlchemy it is implemented as a class which accepts two parameters: model and a database session, otherwise just the model parameter.
+For SQLAlchemy it is implemented as a class which accepts two parameters: a model and a database session, otherwise just the model parameter.

 While it exposes some
 class-level variables which change behavior of the interface (somewhat similar to django.contrib.admin),